Industry Insights

 One concern that surfaces in carrier conversations: "our biggest customers will push back."

 They won't be affected, and they don't need to be.
-The embedded insurance model is designed for the long tail — the 80–94% of a carrier's account base that is SMEs and mid-market businesses.
-These are the shippers who have no existing marine insurance, no broker relationship, and no meaningful recourse when something goes wrong.
+Embedded cover is designed for the long tail — the SME and mid-market accounts that have no existing marine insurance, no broker relationship, and no meaningful recourse when something goes wrong.

-The carrier's top accounts — the large enterprise customers with their own risk management arrangements — can continue exactly as they are.
-The product is designed for the segment that doesn't have alternatives, not for the segment that does.
+A carrier's top enterprise accounts — the ones with their own risk management arrangements — can continue exactly as they are.
+The product is built for the segment that doesn't have alternatives, not the segment that does.

-This is worth making explicit in any internal conversation about the product.
-It's not a change to how the carrier manages major accounts.
-It's a commercial layer on top of volume that currently generates nothing beyond the freight margin.
+Worth making explicit in any internal conversation about the product: this isn't a change to how the carrier manages major accounts.
+It's a commercial layer on top of volume that currently generates nothing beyond freight margin.

 Every freight carrier is looking for margin improvement in a market where freight rates are competitive, fuel costs are variable, and customer acquisition is expensive.
 The levers available are mostly familiar: operational efficiency, route optimisation, rate negotiation.